thoqbk/traprange/_Docs/invoice/README.md

 1. The signal of the table header line to turn reading mode to `reading-table-content`.
 Also, once we know the header line we know bounds to trap column content.
 2. The signal of the last line that not belong the the table to stop `reading-table-content` mode otherwise it will keep adding wrong content into the table

-Check out `TestInvoice.java` for full implementation
+Check out [TestInvoice.java](../../src/test/java/com/giaybac/traprange/test/TestInvoice.java) for implementation

-There're some important points in my implementation:
+There're some important points in this implementation:
 1. I only use some headers not all for header line detection.
 The reason is because that's strong enough for identifying and the `Discount` header does not stay in the same line as others
 2. `Description` is multiple lines cell, its content spreads from the line with barcode and before the next barcode line